sadleb/rubycas-server/README.md

 user goes to canvas -> canvas sends them to sso -> sso sends back to canvas

-On the backend, the SSO server talks to the platform server and the service (canvas) server talks to the SSO server to validate login tickets.
-This should be SSL secured in production so the sso and canvas servers both need working client certificates, and the sso and platform servers need to be running https.
+On the backend, the SSO server talks to the public site server and the service (canvas) server talks to the SSO server to validate login tickets.
+This should be SSL secured in production so the sso and canvas servers both need working client certificates, and the sso and public site servers need to be running https.

-The user master record is stored on the platform.
+The user master record is stored on the public site.
 User records also need to exist on the service - so a bz.org and canvas user need to exist with the same email address for the login to succeed end to end.

 ## Copyright